 We are potentially heading towards unknown recession territory.
 Even economists are finding it difficult to predict the future economic situation when it comes to the pandemic and what shaped recovery we may follow.
 There are three routes we may take and economists are deliberating whether it is likely we follow a V, U or L shape.

-The global financial crisis of 2008 followed an L-shape where it does not recover for a significant slow period.
+The global financial crisis of 2008 followed an L-shape where it did not recover for a significantly slow period.

 Reuters polls of more than 500 economists predicted to be U-shaped.

 Governments everywhere are throwing huge sums of money at the problem to try and slow down the economic damage and potential recovery time.

 Everyone is concerned about the recession and how we will recover, but why don’t we think about how we can turn the situation into a positive one?

 We are in new territory but let us hope it is the catalyst for positive changes.